KusionStack/kusion/docs/contributing.md

 `I have read the CLA Document and I hereby sign the CLA`

-If your CLA signature failed, you may find the solutions as below:
+If your CLA signature failed, you may find the solutions below:

 * The comment must be in exactly the same format as above, with no extra spaces, line breaks, etc.
-* The git committer must be the same one who create the Kusion PR
+* The git committer must be the same one who created the Kusion PR

 ### PR Checks